-By Ying-Chiang Jeffrey Lee, MPH, and Ani Guruaj, Global Health Student Advisory Committee (GHSAC)
+Written by Ying-Chiang Jeffrey Lee, MPH, vice president and Ani Guruaj, president of the Global Health Student Advisory Committee

 Dr. Quick is a physician by training and now focuses on global health security.
 He was the former CEO of Management Sciences for Health, a group that works to create strong health systems in countries around the world, and the former Director of Essential Drugs and Medicines Policy at the WHO in Geneva, Switzerland.